rfrescas/2007-2017-Texas-MSAs-Analysis/README.md

 ### Project Description:

-We will be analyzing data from 2007 to 2018 to find trends/correlation between population, unemployment rate, total permit, and crime rate.
+We will be analyzing data from 2007 to 2017 to find trends/correlation between population, unemployment rate, total permit, and crime rate.

 ### Key Questions to Answer:

-What are the top 10 cities in Texas by population grow from 2007 to 2018?
+What are the top 10 metro areas in Texas by highest population in 2017?
-What is the average unemployment rate for each of the top 10 cities?
+What is the average unemployment rate for each of the top 10 metro areas?
-Which city has the most grow with lowest unemployment rate?
+Which metro area has the most grow with lowest unemployment rate?
-Which city had the highest unemployment rate with most population grow?
+Which metro area had the highest unemployment rate with most population grow?
-Which year has the most xxxxxx?
+Which metro area has the most crime?
-Which city has the highest construction permit and population grow?
+Which metro area has the highest construction permit and population grow?
-Which city has the negative grow on population and crime rate?
+Which metro area has the negative grow on population and crime rate?
-Which data sets has the most accurate detail?

 ### Breakdown of Tasks:
 Investigate and identify data sources
 Collect data sets